joey3001/first-friday-project/README.md

             code .

 #### To download a file containing the contents of this repository to a location of your choice, please follow these instructions.
-If you have difficulty following any of these steps please contact me at josephnero111@gmail.com

 1. Use a web browser to go to the repository webpage at [this link.](https://github.com/joey3001/first-friday-project)
 2. Click on the green button labeled "code" towards the right side of the page's center.
 In the drop-down menu that opens, click on the button labeled "Download Zip."